daniel-furman/daniel-furman-old/index.md

 ---

-I am curious how actionable and innovative data science is tied to asking the right questions.
+My favorite pieces of shareable work.
+I aim to build large-scale systems on open source, curious how actionable and innovative data science is tied to asking the right questions.

 ---